rauschma/babel-config-demo/README.md

-# Node.js Babel static demo
+# Babel configuration demo

-Demonstrates how to use Babel statically, to compile ES6 code to ES5 code.
+Playground for examining how various options affect the output of Babel 6.

 * Install (everything you need is installed locally):

     ```
-    cd node-babel-static-demo/
+    cd babel-config-demo/
     npm install
     ```